-Choosing the least expensive options for each will set you back around $100 in total, but it will ensure that your Twitch viewers can hear and see you well.
-For a basic setup, that’s everything you’ll need.
+Choosing the least expensive options for a mic and webcam will set you back around $100 in total, but it will ensure that your Twitch viewers can hear and see you well.

 Additional streaming gear

-The basic setup will only get you so far before the lack of production value starts holding you back.
-Whether you want to add another computer to your setup or you just want to look better on camera, you’ll need to pick up some additional gear.
+The basic setup is a great place to start but eventually you may want to scale things up.
+Whether you want to add another computer to your setup or look better on camera, you’ll need to pick up some additional gear, such as the following:

-- Green screen — Whether you want to add or remove your background, a green screen can come in very handy.
-Best of all, most encoders will recognize it, so learning how to use chroma keying in your streams is easy.
+- Green screen — Whether you want to add or remove your background, a green screen can come in handy.
+Most encoders will recognize it so learning how to use chroma keying in your streams is easy.

-- Game capture card — If you want a two-computer setup, or if you want to stream console games via a computer, you’ll need a game capture card.
-You have two options: external and internal.
-It might be tough to find a game capture card below the price of $150, though.
+- Capture card — If you want a two-computer setup, or if you want to stream console games via a computer, you’ll need a capture card.
+You have two options: external or internal.
+It might be tough to find one below $150.

-As you become a more experienced Twitch content producer, you’ll start figuring out which additional gear you need and which serves only to burn a hole in your pocket.
-A good way of thinking about gear upgrades is to be guided by cost-effectiveness.
-Always look to get the biggest bang for the buck you can afford to spend.
+As you become a more experienced Twitch content producer, you’ll start figuring out which additional equipment you need.
+When it comes to live streaming gear, think about cost-effectiveness.
+Always look for the biggest bang for the buck you can afford to spend.